A Closer Look at Self-Supervised Lightweight Vision Transformers: Revealing the Secrets of the Pre-Training

-\paragraph{Downstream dataset scale matters for the representation of higher layers.} Previous works \cite{deit, raghu2021vision} demonstrate the importance of a relatively large dataset scale for high-performance ViTs with large model sizes.
-We also observe a similar phenomenon on lightweight ViTs even with the self-supervised pre-training adopted as discussed in \cref{sec:transfer}.
-It motivates us to study the layer behaviors of the pre-trained models during fine-tuning.
+\paragraph{Higher layers matter in data-insufficient downstream tasks.} Previous works \citep{deit, raghu2021vision} demonstrate the importance of a relatively large dataset scale for fully-supervised high-performance ViTs with large model sizes.
+We also observe a similar phenomenon on lightweight ViTs even when the self-supervised pre-training is adopted as discussed in \cref{sec:transfer}.
+It motivates us to study the key factor of downstream performance on data-insufficient tasks.

-First, we focus on the fine-tuning experiments on the full set of IN1K, which is considered to have comparatively sufficient training data.
-We analyze the CKA representation similarity of corresponding layers between MAE-Tiny and MAE-Tiny-FT as shown in \cref{fig:ft}.
-We find higher layers are largely changed, which is in accordance with the previous analysis, that the higher layers of MAE-Tiny are less relevant to recognition and thus can be further enhanced by fine-tuning as in MAE-Tiny-FT.
-Then, we compare MAE-Tiny-FT with DeiT-Tiny and find their difference mainly lies in the higher layers.
-We conjecture that by initializing the lower layers properly with MAE-Tiny, the model may be more concentrated on the training of higher layers during the fine-tuning phase, and can achieve better results if training data is sufficient.

-Then, we shrink the fine-tuning dataset scale to a subset of IN1K (10\% of the total examples), but also adopt MAE-Tiny as initialization.
-We compare this new setting with the original MAE-Tiny-FT and still observe high similarity for lower layers even with only 10\% training data.
-But higher layers require more data to learn high-quality representation.
-Considering MAE-Tiny only provides good initialization for lower layers, it may be hard for MAE-Tiny to adapt the higher layers to the data-insufficient downstream tasks \cite{flower, oxford-pet, stanford-cars, aircraft, cifar}, resulting in inferior results as shown in \cref{tbl:transfer}.
+We conduct similar experiments as those in \cref{fig:drop} on small-scale downstream datasets.
+The results are shown in \cref{fig:drop-transfer}.
+We observe consistent performance improvement as the number of reserved pre-trained models' blocks increases.
+And the smaller the dataset scale, the more the performance benefits from the higher layers.
+It demonstrates that higher layers are still valuable and matter in data-insufficient downstream tasks.
+Furthermore, we observe comparable performance for the transfer performance of MAE-Tiny and MoCov3-Tiny when only a certain number of lower layers are reserved, while MoCov3-Tiny surpasses when higher layers are further reserved.
+It indicates that the higher layers of MoCov3-Tiny work better than MAE-Tiny on data-insufficient downstream tasks, which is also consistent with our CKA-based analyses shown in \cref{fig:cmp}, that MoCov3-Tiny learns more semantics at an abstract level relevant to recognition in higher layers (high similarity to reference recognition models in higher layers) than MAE-Tiny.